alwaysdata/documentation/content/services/_index.en.md

 {{< fig "admin-panel_create-service.en.png" "Ad­mi­nis­tration Panel: Create a Service" >}}

+The service is considered functional when the command does not stop and runs in the *foreground*.

 When you need to join your service from an external application, you *must* pick a port in the `8300` and `8499` range, and attach your service on `::` (IPv6 only).
 Your service will be reachable on this port at the address `services-[account].alwaysdata.net:[PORT]`[^1].

 {{% notice warning %}}